 We did not use the host file, just the IP addresses.
-Perhaps this might lead to problems if the subnet changes at a later date, hence we might update the setup later.
+Perhaps this might lead to problems if the subnet changes at a later date, hence we might update the setup later (we have moved to the solution using hostfiles since).
 Also, perhaps it would be better to only use a subdirectory within the mpiuser folder, instead of all of it.
 We shall see, we shall see.

 And now for mpi.
 To install Open MPI, its man pages, and the make utility, you need to run the following commands: